CharlieDinh/pFedMe/README.md

 - numpy, scipy, torch, Pillow, matplotlib.

 - To download the dependencies: pip3 install -r requirements.txt

+- The code can be run on any pc, doesn't require

 # Dataset: We use 2 datasets: MNIST and Synthetic
 - To generate non-idd MNIST Data: